yohasebe/monadic-chat-cli/README.md

 The interaction between the user and the AI can be interpreted as an operation on the *discourse world* built in the previous conversational exchanges.
 Monadic Chat updates the discourse world by retrieving the conversation history embedded in the template and performing operations responding to user input (***map***).

-Responses from OpenAI's language model APIs (chat API and text-completion API) are also returned in the same JSON format.
-The main conversational response content is wrapped within this environment.
-If the whole object were treated as the conversational response to the user input, the discourse management object would involve a nested structure, which could continue inifinitely.
-Therefore, Monadic Chat extracts only the necessary values from the response object and reassembles the (single-layered) discourse management object using them (***join***).
+In Monadic Chat, responses from OpenAI's language model APIs (chat API and text completion API) are also returned in the same JSON format.
+The main response content of the conversation is wrapped within this environment.
+If the entire JSON object were treated as a conversational response to user input, the discourse management object would become a large nested structure with many layers.
+Therefore, Monadic Chat extracts only the necessary values from the response object and reconstructs the (single-layer) discourse management object using them (***join***).
 <br />

 <img src="./doc/img/state-monad.svg" width="700px" />

 <br />

-The architecture of the `research` mode of Monadic Chat--with its capability of generating and managing metadata properties inside a monadic structure--is parallel to the architecture of natural language discourse in general: They both can be seen as a kind of "state monad" (Hasebe 2021).
+Thus, the architecture of the `research` mode of Monad Chat, with its ability to generate and manage metadata properties inside the monadic structure, is parallel to the architecture of natural language discourse in general: both can be seen as a kind of "state monad" (Hasebe 2021).
 ## Future Plans

 - More test cases to verify command line user interaction behavior